daber/rtl8188eu/README.txt

 |-/tools
 |-/firmware

 5. go to GIT/rtl8188eu folder.
-Then into that folder copy /proc/config.gz file from your raspberry PI (use ethernet and SCP or copy proc/config.gz to sdcard and use card reader to copy)
+Then into that folder copy /proc/config.gz file from your raspberry PI (use ethernet and SCP or copy proc/config.gz to sdcard and use card reader to copy to PC)

 6. in rtl8188eu folder run "make" command